History of artificial intelligence: Big data and big machines

 The success of machine learning in the 2000s depended on the availability of vast amounts of training data and faster computers.
 Russell and Norvig wrote that the "improvement in performance obtained by increasing the size of the data set by two or three orders of magnitude outweighs any improvement that can be made by tweaking the algorithm."
 Geoffrey Hinton recalled that back in the 80s and 90s, the problem was that "our labeled datasets were thousands of times too small.
 [And] our computers were millions of times too slow."
-This was no longer true by 2010.

-The most useful data in the 2000s came from curated, labeled data sets created specifically for machine learning and AI.
 In 2007, a group at UMass Amherst released "Labeled Faces in the Wild", an annotated set of images of faces that was widely used to train and test face recognition systems for the next several decades.
 Fei-Fei Li developed ImageNet, a database of three million images captioned by volunteers using the Amazon Mechanical Turk.
 Released in 2009, it was a useful body of training data and a benchmark for testing for the next generation of image processing systems.
-Google released word2vec in 2013 as an open source resource.
+In 2013, Tomáš Mikolov and colleagues at Google introduced word2vec as an open source resource.
 It used large amounts of data text scraped from the internet and word embedding to create a numeric vector to represent each word.
 Users were surprised at how well it was able to capture word meanings, for example, ordinary vector addition would give equivalences like China + River = Yangtze or London − England + France = Paris.
-This database in particular would be essential for the development of large language models in the late 2010s.

-The explosive growth of the internet gave machine learning programs access to billions of pages of text and images that could be scraped.
-And, for specific problems, large privately held databases contained the relevant data.
+The internet gave machine learning programs access to billions of pages of text and images that could be scraped.
+Large, privately held databases also contained relevant data.
 McKinsey Global Institute reported that "by 2009, nearly all sectors in the US economy had at least an average of 200 terabytes of stored data".
 This collection of information was known in the 2000s as big data.

 In a Jeopardy! exhibition match in February 2011, IBM's question answering system Watson defeated the two best Jeopardy! champions, Brad Rutter and Ken Jennings, by a significant margin.
-Watson's expertise would have been impossible without the information available on the internet.
+Watson was trained on information available on the internet.